Realising the potential of social media as a tool for building peace

-Social media, in the context of peace and conflict, can be an enabler of political agency and a positive social connector, but it can also be a driver of polarisation, hate speech and violence.
+Social media can be an enabler of political agency and a positive social connector, but it can also be a driver of polarisation, hate speech and violence.
 This papers looks at the potential, and challenges, of harnessing social media for building peace.

-While significant time has been invested in understanding social media as a threat, how it can be more effectively harnessed for building peace.
+A lot of time has been invested in understanding social media as a threat, but it can also be harnessed for building peace.
 How this can be more effectively done is a question of increasing interest to elected officials, donors and peacebuilding practitioners alike.

-This paper offers reflections in answer to that question, drawing on perspectives from interviews with peacebuilders in Lebanon, Nigeria and the Philippines, and survey responses, as well as the wider literature on the subject.
+To answer that question, this paper draws on perspectives from interviews with peacebuilders in Lebanon, Nigeria and the Philippines, and survey responses, as well as the wider literature on the subject.

-- Offering new perspectives in understanding conflict contexts and so informing how interventions are designed, including mapping actors and conversations, gathering data about conflict dynamics and overcoming traditional programme design challenges.
+- Social media offers new perspectives in understanding conflict contexts, informing the way interventions are designed.
+This includes mapping people and conversations, gathering data about conflict dynamics and overcoming traditional programme design challenges.

-- Amplifying peaceful voices while shaping the public and political narrative, including countering fake news and threat narratives, addressing potential trigger points such as rumour management and acting as a bridging function between local, national and international spheres to mobilise action.
+- It can amplify peaceful voicesand shape the public and political narrative.
+This includes countering fake news and threat narratives and addressing potential trigger points through rumour management.
+It can also have a bridging function between local, national and international spheres to mobilise action.

-- Creating new spaces for people to connect, coordinate and mobilise around peace, including as a vehicle for collective coping, augmenting traditional dialogue activities, engaging people in dialogue who may not ordinarily participate in offline activities and strengthening peace processes.
+- It can create new spaces for people to connect, coordinate and mobilise around peace.
+It can act as a vehicle for collective coping, augment traditional dialogue activities, engage people in dialogue who may not ordinarily participate in offline activities and strengthen peace processes.

-A number of challenges are also highlighted, including technical skills within peacebuilding organisations, access to infrastructure, assessing the impact of social media interventions, access to data, design and safeguarding considerations, and a lag in social media companies’ uptake of conflict-sensitive approaches.
-There is also a tendency for peacebuilding organisations to rely primarily on social media as an extension of existing (largely communications) work rather than as a vehicle for peacebuilding in and of itself.
+- A tendency for peacebuilding organisations to rely primarily on social media as an extension of existing (largely communications) work rather than as a vehicle for peacebuilding in and of itself.

-▶️ Watch a replay of our Build Peace 2020 session on social media as a tool for peacebuilding with peacebuilders from Myanmar, Nigeria and the Philippines, where we discussed the findings of the paper.
+Watch our Build Peace 2020 session on social media as a tool for peacebuilding with peacebuilders from Myanmar, Nigeria and the Philippines, where we discussed the findings of the paper.

 This report was produced as part of our Peace Perceptions Poll project, which provides information for political leaders and senior policy-makers aspiring to deal with the root causes of conflict.